flametaichou/flametaichou.github.io/_posts/2023-06-14-filename-length.md

 (it depends on encoding used), so the maximum filename length in characters can vary for different names.

 For example: most of popular Linux distros use UTF-8 as system encoding by default.
-In this case, filenames are encoded in UTF-8 bytes, and every character can weight 1-8 bytes ('TODO' different to UTF-16 where every character can weight 2-8 bytes).
+In this case, filenames are encoded in UTF-8 bytes, and every character can weight 1-4 bytes (which is different from UTF-16 where every character can weight 2-4 bytes).
-So, the limit can be 23-255 characters depening on which characters are used in filename.
+So, the limit can be 23-255 characters depending on which characters are used in filename.

 ### Counting bytes
 Here are the examples of how filename bytes can be counted: